 Between 1700 and 1752 the date should be carried forward eleven days.

-In 1752 the English Parliament made September 3rd into September 14th, and the New Year to start on January 1st, thereby correcting the calendar for the current time.
+New Year to start on January 1st, thereby correcting the calendar for the current time.